 Step Action 1 Were medical records provided for the customer?
-If YES, continue to step 2.
-If NO, STOP.
+If YES, continue to step 2. • If NO, STOP.
 Score based on the what the customer, caregiver or representative reported, note any differences between what was reported by each person or between what was reported and what you observed, and have a Benefits and Eligibility Manager review the PAS.
-2 Do the medical records support the caregiver or customer's responses?
-If YES, STOP.
+2 Do the medical records support the caregiver or customer's responses? • If YES, STOP.
 Score based on the caregiver or customer's responses.
 If NO, continue to step 3.
-3 Does the caregiver or customer have an explanation for why the medical records contradict what is being reported?
-If YES, score based on the caregiver or customer's report and add comments describing the reason for using the reported information instead of the medical records.
-If NO, a Benefits and Eligibility Manager reviews the explanations and records available.
+3 Does the caregiver or customer have an explanation for why the medical records contradict what is being reported? • If YES, score based on the caregiver or customer's report and add comments describing the reason for using the reported information instead of the medical records. • If NO, a Benefits and Eligibility Manager reviews the explanations and records available.
 The Benefits and Eligibility Manager determines if the PAS scores are accurate, if able.
 When the Benefits and Eligibility Manager is unable to determine the accuracy of the scores, a M.A.R.S.
 Inquiry is sent to PAS Policy.
 NOTE When medical records conflict with information gathered during the PAS interview, see DD Investigative Interviewing .

 Term Definition Documentation All entries in HEAplus screens, written comments and notes, and any documents in HEAplus or DocuWare.
-Explanation for why the medical records contradict what is being reported Reasons may vary and could cover dozens of scenarios.
-For example: The customer is a 55-year-old female diagnosed with moderate intellectual disability and lives alone.
+Explanation for why the medical records contradict what is being reported For purposes of this section, based on the PAS Assessor's knowledge and experience, the reason given is a logical explanation of why the reported information conflicts with the medical records.
+Reasons may vary and could cover dozens of scenarios.
+For example: • The customer is a 55-year-old female diagnosed with moderate intellectual disability and lives alone.
 She says that she can walk "just fine" with her cane.
 Recent medical records state the customer is an extreme fall risk, and EMS has been contacted by neighbors four times in the past 45 days.
 The PAS Assessor contacts the customer to ask about the falls reported in the records and the customer says she does not remember falling.
-The PAS Assessor does not find a valid reason to use the customer's statement instead of medical records and explains why in the comments.
-A Clinical Autism Diagnostic Evaluation from six months ago indicates the customer was using a few words and making frequent eye contact with his parents.
+The PAS Assessor does not find a valid reason to use the customer's statement instead of medical records and explains why in the comments. • A Clinical Autism Diagnostic Evaluation from six months ago indicates the customer was using a few words and making frequent eye contact with his parents.
 The customer's mother reports that when her child was 12 months old, he was saying a few words and looking at her often.
 She explained that at 17 months of age he became completely non-verbal and no longer makes eye contact with anyone.
 The mother is extremely concerned and has scheduled an appointment with the licensed psychologist who evaluated her son six months ago.
 The PAS Assessor finds the explanation a valid reason to use the statement instead of medical records, explains why in the comments.